Linked Account Statuses on Mobile

 You can think of this as the busy signal of statuses.
 We're calling the financial institution to grab your recent transactions and they're letting us know they're a little busy at the moment — our call will have to wait.
 This is typically a temporary status, and don't worry — we'll keep calling them back and bear the elevator music on your behalf. 😓

-If transactions still aren’t importing and this error is persisting for 72 hours, here is what you can do:
+If transactions still aren’t importing and this error is persisting for 72 hours, here's what to do:

 Check our status page — we may already be working on it!

-Try removing the connection.
+Try removing the connection and then re-linking the account.
 This often gets confused with the Unlink button.
-Don't worry, you won't need to remove the account—just the connection—and you won’t lose any of your data!
+Don't worry, you won't need to remove the account—just the connection—and you won’t lose any of your data.